DRIVER-EU/test-bed/docker/homepage/README.md

 If you want to test locally without (OpenID Connect) authentication/authorization, proceed as follows:

 1. Add the hostname `driver-testbed.localdomain` to your `/etc/hosts` file (or Windows equivalent) with a local IP address, e.g. 127.0.0.2, so that the hostname is resolved locally (but do not use `localhost` name, else the test is not realistic enough)
-1. Add the environment variables as follows
+1. Add the environment variables as follows in your `.env` file:
     ```
     ...
     DOMAIN_NAMES=driver-testbed.localdomain